 The Fluffy French Bulldog, as the name suggests, is a fluffy version of the French Bulldog with a smooth coat.
 Their appearance is all that sets them apart from other Frenchies.

 They are also known as long-haired French bulldogs.
 However, their fur is longer.
-They have a wavy hairstyle which is prominent on the neck, chest, ears and neck.
+They have a wavy hairstyle on the neck, chest, ears, and neck.